lcsirmaz/outer/README.md

 | `o`    | objective coefficient |
 | `e`    | end of data, last processed line in the vlp file |

-Comment lines are ignored as well as all lines after the close `e` line.
+Comment lines are ignored as well as all lines after the closing `e` line.
 Apart from the program line, other lines can be provided in any order.
-The `p` program line has the format
+The program line has the format

     p vlp  <DIR> <ROWS> <COLS> <ALINES> <OBJS> <OLINES>

 where `<DIR>` is either `min` or `max` defining whether the problem is to minimize or maximize the objectives.
-Other fields are positive integers. `<ROWS>`, `<COLS>` are the number of rows and columns of the constraint matrix; `<OBJS>` is the number of objectives. `<ALINES>` and `<OLINES>` are the number of `a` and `o` lines in the vlp file; these numbers are ignored by this program.
-**Please note:** rows, columns, and objectives are indexed starting from 1.
+Other fields are positive integers. `<ROWS>`, `<COLS>` are the number of rows and columns of the constraint matrix; `<OBJS>` is the number of objectives. `<ALINES>` and `<OLINES>` are the number of `a` and `o` lines in the vlp file; these numbers are ignored by this program. **Please note:** rows, columns, and objectives are indexed starting from 1.

 A row descriptor line starting with letter `i` can be one of the following: